mogilvie/GdprBundle/README.md

 Features include:

-- Written for Symfony verison 3|4
+- Written for Symfony version 3|4
 - Provides annotation for adding to entity parameter doc blocks - this method is being deprecated.
 - Uses a PersonalData object and data transformers.
-- Records values for Data Protection Impact Assesments of entity parameters.
+- Records values for Data Protection Impact Assessments of entity parameters.
-- Uses SpecShaper\EncryptBundle to encrypt senstive data
+- Uses SpecShaper\EncryptBundle to encrypt sensitive data

 ## Version History